MeteoAI/awesome-atmos/README.md

 ## Resources
   * [pangeo](https://pangeo.io/): A community platform for Big Data geoscience
   * [ECCO](https://ecco-v4-python-tutorial.readthedocs.io/index.html): global ocean and sea-ice state estimate tutorial.
+  * [NMC-WFT](https://github.com/nmcdev): The R & D Center for Weather Forecasting Technology in NMC, CMA
+  * [Python & Practical Application on Climate Variability Studies](https://github.com/royalosyin/Python-Practical-Application-on-Climate-Variability-Studies): Main objective of this tutorial is the transference of know-how in practical applications and management of statistical tools commonly used to explore meteorological time series, focusing on applications to study issues related with the climate variability and climate change.
+  * [Python for Climate and Meteorological Data Analysis and Visualisation](https://github.com/nicolasfauchereau/Auckland_Python_Workshop): Python for Climate and Meteorological Data Analysis and Visualisation.